toucansites/try-o-template/contents/posts/github-deploy/index.md

     The **baseUrl** is used to generate correct links across your site.
 If it points to **localhost**, links may break when your site is live on GitHub Pages. **Always remember to update baseUrl before deploying.**

-3. Navigate to the local repository folder and copy the **src** folder with all the content.
-    Use the generator’s serve command:

-    ```bash
-    toucan generate
-    ```

-    After succesfull generation all the data is generated inside the **docs** folder by Toucan.

-4. Push all the content to GitHub, add and commit files:
+3. Push all the content to GitHub, add and commit files:

     ```bash
     git add .